KaiserWerk/go-log-rotator/README.md

 package main

 import (
+	"log"
 	"sync"

-	logrotator "github.com/KaiserWerk/go-log-rotator"
+	rotator "github.com/KaiserWerk/go-log-rotator"

 	"github.com/sirupsen/logrus"
 )

 func main() {
-	// this creates a new Rotator with a maximum file size of 2MB and 15 rotated files are to be kept on disk
+	// this creates a new Rotator with a maximum file size of 2KB and 15 rotated files are to be kept on disk
-	// logrus DOES take care of thread-safe writes, so supply 'false' as last parameter to avoid unnecessary overhead rotator, _ := logrotator.New(".", "logrus-test.log", 2<<20, 0644, 15, false)
+	// logrus DOES take care of thread-safe writes, so supply 'false' as last parameter to avoid unnecessary overhead rotator, err := rotator.New(".", "logrus-logger.log", 2<<10, 0644, 15, false) if err != nil {
+		log.Fatal("could not create rotator:", err.Error())
+	}

 	logger := logrus.New()
 	logger.SetOutput(rotator) // use the rotator here